-- The FQDN or IP Address field is set to the IP address of the SBC private network interface (see Figure 1). - On the Adaptation field, the adaptation module CM_Outbound_Header_Removal previously defined in Section 6.4 was selected. - Select the location that applies to the SIP Entity being created, defined in Section 6.3.
+- The FQDN or IP Address field is set to the IP address of the SBC private network interface (see Figure 1). - For Type Select SIP Trunk. - On the Adaptation field, the adaptation module CM_Outbound_Header_Removal previously defined in Section 6.4 was selected. - Select the location that applies to the SIP Entity being created, defined in Section 6.3. - Select the Time Zone. - Click Commit to save.